-No doubt we’re all happy to see 2020 in our rearview mirrors and look towards resuming some semblance of business normalcy and growth in 2021.
-As we move into the new year, we expect renewed focus and integration of IT as a business driver and further growth in technology jobs.
+No doubt we’re all happy to see 2020 in our rearview mirrors and look towards resuming some resemblance of business normalcy and growth in 2021.
+We expect a renewed focus and integration of IT as a business driver and further growth in technology jobs.

 Top Tech Occupations by Job Postings in Q3

 With most US workforce expected to work remotely well into 2021, demand for infrastructure leadership and support remains strong.
 Now more than ever, technologists are needed to build out and support the critical infrastructure necessary to ensure success when working remotely.
 That said, Software Developers and Project Managers remain firmly in their top-of-the-list slots as the demands of digital transformation initiatives continue.
-In many cases, they’ve been re-imagined to meet the evolving needs born out of the pandemic.
+Consequently, in many cases they’ve been re-imagined to meet the evolving needs born out of the pandemic.